Is 1 2 Larger Than 3 4

 Visual Aids for Understanding Fractions

 • Bar Models: A bar model represents the whole as a rectangle, which is divided into equal parts based on the denominator of the fraction.
 The number of parts that are shaded corresponds to the numerator.
-For example, to represent 1/2, you would divide the rectangle into two equal parts and shade one part.
+Take this: to represent 1/2, you would divide the rectangle into two equal parts and shade one part.
 To represent 3/4, you would divide the rectangle into four equal parts and shade three parts.

 Comparing 1/2 and 3/4: A Detailed Explanation